 Issue #13: Unable to boot Windows because of error “operating system not found”

-About the Issue: You may get this error just before the Windows boot screen, error message is written in the plain white text on a black background.
-The precise message is typically “OS Not Found” or “Operating System Not Found.”
+About the Issue: You may get this error just before the Windows boot screen, an error message is written in the plain white text on a black background.
+The precise message is typical “OS Not Found” or “Operating System Not Found.”

 Issue #14: Older Apps are not working